mitre/inspec_training_courses/InSpec 102 Dev/InSpec102DevCourse.md

 ```

 ---
-# 8. Creating an InSpec profile
+# 8. Studying an InSpec profile
 Let's start by creating a profile that will contain NGINX tests.

 Start by moving to the /root directory.